 - You find it easier to walk and exercise.

 - You may be able to reduce some of your medication.

 Angioplasty is routinely performed as a day case procedure but an overnight admission may be necessary, this will be discussed at pre-assessment.
 Patients admitted at 7.30am usually have their procedure between 8.30am and 1.00pm.
 Those admitted at 11.00am normally have their procedure between 1.30 pm and 6.00pm.
 As emergencies take priority, delays sometimes occur.
 If you find that you have to wait longer than anticipated we are very grateful for your patience and understanding.

 You should eat a light meal before your admission.
 You will then be able to drink clear fluids up until the time of the procedure.
 Please avoid drinks containing caffeine (e.g. coffee, tea, and cola) for 12 hours before admission.

 Patients may be discharged 6 hours following the procedure.
 Patients requiring overnight stay will usually be ready to go home the following morning.
-Relatives and/or carers can contact the ward for updates.
+Relatives and carers can contact the ward for updates.

 You must have a responsible adult to collect and escort you home after your angiogram.
-If you are unable to arrange for a friend or relative to bring you in and take you home please contact your GP surgery who will help make alternative arrangements.
+If you are unable to arrange for a friend or relative to bring you in and take you home please contact your doctor’s surgery who will help make alternative arrangements.
 Public transport is not advised for travel home.
-It is not always possible for the Ambulance Service to take patients home after 5pm, so please try to make alternative discharge arrangements if your anticipated discharge time is after 5pm.
+It is not always possible for the Ambulance Service to take patients home after 5.00pm, so please try to make alternative discharge arrangements if your anticipated discharge time is after 5.00pm.

 Those requiring admission over the weekend, a longer hospital stay or urgent admission may be admitted to Ward 26 or Ward 28 at Castle Hill Hospital.